 This information is a work in progress, evolving as time and resources allow.
-Links to other sites with historic content can be found at the bottom of the page.

 The name of the city of Port Orchard reflects the influence of the explorers and the area's history.
 In 1792, English explorer Capt.
 George Vancouver, in command of the H.M.S.
 Discovery, sailed into Puget Sound to chart the area.
 He named the strait separating Bainbridge Island from the Kitsap peninsula Port Orchard Strait after his clerk , Harry Masterman Orchard, who is credited for discovering the body of water.

 In 1885, inventor Sidney M. Stevens came west from Dekalb, Illinois, initially to visit family in the Long Lake area.
 He purchased a homestead of 88 ½ acres for $900 on Oct.
 10, 1885, with the intention to start a town.
 Mr. Stevens instead returned to Illinois.
 The following year his son, Frederick Stevens, came west and platted the town, naming it after his father.
 Sidney was incorporated on September 15, 1890, becoming the first town in Kitsap County to be both platted and incorporated.